oneforawe/react-ts/doc/WebDev.md

   * Editors / IDEs
     See [here](./Development.md) for more on VSCode.
-Note that vim is an editor that most people won't want to use, but if you're already familiar with it and want to use it, it can be integrated with git as a default editor, so I include it here, with notes below below, for my own interest at least.
+Note that vim is an editor that most people won't want to use, but if you're already familiar with it and want to use it, it can be integrated with git as a default editor, and its key-bindings can be used in VSCode, so I mention it here, with notes below, for my own interest at least.

 * Back-end / Runtime
   [Node](https://nodejs.org/en/)